Generative AI: Pathways to Democratization, Transparency and Sustainability

 Website / LinkedIn

 Florence d’Alché-Buc is professor at Télécom Paris in the department Image, Data and Signal that she led during more than 2 years.
 She has served as program co-chair of NeurIPS 2019 and was the scientific director of Digicosme, the Paris-Saclay excellence center in Computer Science from 2017 to 2019.
 She has held the Télécom Paris chair on Data Science and AI for Industry from 2018 to 2023 and is a member of the Ellis board.
-Her researches span various areas of Machine Learning including structured output prediction and frugal and trustworthy AI.
+Her research spans various areas of Machine Learning including structured output prediction and frugal and trustworthy AI.
 Her leitmotiv is to develop mathematically grounded AI to solve key challenges in biochemistry, energy and industry.

 🇩🇪 Prof. Dr. Andreas DENGEL